Working Together Against COVID

-This page was originally published March 4 and will be updated daily with important information about the impact of COVID-19 on RideKC transit service.
+This page was originally published in March 2020 and will be updated with important information about the impact of COVID-19 pandemic on RideKC transit service.

 - RideKC service in Johnson County, Kansas, routes has temporarily changed schedules on several routes.

 - RideKC is sanitizing buses on a daily basis.

 - Some in-person meetings at KCATA are suspended.
 KCATA Board of Commissioners meetings will be held via teleconference.

 RideKC is proactively taking steps to minimize exposure to customers and employees, and we are asking for your help, as well.

 Many questions about novel coronavirus can be answered at the KCMO.org website.